 At first, the letters could be referred to as "c" and "not a c."
-As the readiness program adds more letters, the teacher (using the TEACHER OPTION) may add more, too.
+As the readiness program adds more letters, the teacher (using the CHANGE OPTION) may add more, too.

 Some readiness programs will insist upon the use of letter sounds (/k/) rather than letter names ("c").
 Others will urge the consistent use of a key word with each letter.
-Be consistent with the method of your basal series when using READY, SET....
+Be consistent with the method of your basal series when using GETTING READY TO READ AND ADD.

 Most series will begin with lower-case letters; some will intersperse upper-case letters with them.
-Choose among the READY, SET... games and modify them to meet the objectives of your series.
-Monday might be the day to use ALPHASAURUS; Tuesday, ABC===>; and Wednesday, LUNAR LETTERS.
-Creative mixing and regular use of the TEACHER OPTION will insure ongoing interest in the games.
+Choose among the GETTING READY TO READ AND ADD games and modify them to meet the objectives of your series.
+Monday might be the day to use ALPHASAURUS; Tuesday, ABC $\longrightarrow$ ; and Wednesday, LETTER GETTER.
+Creative mixing and regular use of the CHANGE OPTION will insure ongoing interest in the games.
 A sample reproducible record sheet to register your modifications is included in this guide on page 16.

 The number games will need little adaptation to complement most math readiness curricula.
-Begin using the math games at a slow speed of presentation and in numeric order and move on to rapid speed and random order as skills develop.
+Begin using the math games at a slow speed of presentation and in sequential order and move on to rapid speed and random order as skills develop.

-Some Ways to Use READY, SET...
+Some Ways to Use GETTING READY TO READ AND ADD

-If you are comfortable placing a disk in the disk drive and turning on the computer, there is little more you need to remember when you use the READY, SET... games.
+If you are comfortable placing a disk in the disk drive and turning on the computer, there is little more you need to remember when you use the GETTING READY TO READ AND ADD games.
 They have been tested to insure trouble-free operation, even when being played independently by immature young children.
-Only one thing-hitting CTRL E to return to the menu-will stop the game's continued replay.
-Holding down a key will cause a pause in the game, but the game will resume when the key is released.
+Only one thing--hitting CTRL E to return to the menu--will stop the game's continued replay.

-Here are some ways to use the READY, SET...games:
+Here are some ways to use the GETTING READY TO READ AND ADD games:

-- whole class instruction by the teacher to introduce a symbol or a concept, - 2. small group instruction led by the teacher, and - 3.
-Learning Center practice with games played either independently by a child(ren) or under the supervision of a paraprofessional, adult volunteer, or older student helper.
+- 1. whole class instruction by the teacher to introduce a symbol or a concept - 2. small group instruction led by the teacher - 3.
+Learning Center practice with games played either independently by a child(ren) or under the supervision of a paraprofessional, adult volunteer, or older student helper

 Whole class demonstrations can be used to introduce a concept to the class.
 Some examples of this include how to use the games, the concept of "same" and "different," teaching a new letter of the alphabet, or practice in numeral recognition.
 A large television set or a series of them is recommended.
-The slowest speed in the TEACHER OPTION should be selected to allow time for explanations, or you may hold down a key to make the game pause while you talk.
+The slowest speed in the CHANGE OPTION should be selected to allow time for explanations.
+(You may hold down a key to make the game pause while you talk in the Atari version.)
 You may select the responses or allow the children to make them.
-You can "talk through" a game that uses an alphabet or number skill the class is working on and in this way model the sort of thinking you wish the children to develop.
+You can play an entire game that uses an alphabet or number skill the class is working on and in this way model the sort of thinking you wish the children to develop.
 By calling for whole class verbal response, you can give everyone a sense of participation.